Frequently Asked Questions

 In pelvic pain, the pelvic floor is not the primary issue.
 If you think of a wetsuit around your hips, pelvis, and legs.
 This wetsuit needs to be lengthened and strengthened.
 The wetsuit is an analogy for your connective tissue.
 The pelvic floor is merely a part of this wetsuit.

 Recovery from pelvic pain is about loading tissues not about relaxing them.

 Botox has been recommended to me, will this help?

 While Botox does prevent a muscle from contracting treating muscle tension is not this straight forward.
-If treating muscle tension was this easy everyone would have their pelvic floor botoxed and eventually recover.
+If treating muscle tension was this easy everyone would have their pelvic floor injected with botox and eventually recover.

 As is discussed in the DCT course in order to treat muscle tension a muscle needs to contract against resistance as it lengthens.
-If botox has been injected into a muscle a patient would be unable to attempt to contract the muscle while it is lengthened and therefore would certainly be unable to perform or receive DCT on the botoxed muscle.
+If botox has been injected into a muscle a patient would be unable to attempt to contract the muscle while it is lengthened and therefore would certainly be unable to perform or receive DCT on the muscle that has been injected with botox.
 Botox for pelvic pain is based around the idea that recovery from pelvic pain is simply about relaxing muscles.
 Whereas we believe the correct approach to treating muscle tension is to make the muscle both longer and stronger.

 I am suffering from hard flaccid ?
 Can this condition be resolved?